translate/virtaal/docs/features.rst

 - Displays comments from programmers and previous translators
 - Displays context (like msgctxt in PO)
 - Easy way to :doc:`look-up <weblookups>` selected text on the web
-- Tutorial and :doc:`guide <guide/start>` for localisation available from the Help menu
+- Tutorial and :wiki:`guide <guide/start>` for localisation available from the Help menu

 .. _features#productive_environment: